 8.2 The parties agree that, except as otherwise required by order or other binding decree of a supervisory authority or regulator with authority over the Customer, this Section 8 sets out the entire scope of the Customer’s audit rights as against Momentive.

-9.1 To the extent applicable, for transfers of Customer Personal Data from the European Economic Area ("EEA") or the United Kingdom to locations outside the EEA and the United Kingdom (either directly or via onward transfer) that do not have adequate standards of data protection as determined by the European Commission or UK data protection law for transfers subject to UK GDPR (as applicable), Momentive relies upon:
+9.1 To the extent applicable, for transfers of Customer Personal Data from the European Economic Area ("EEA"), Switzerland, or the United Kingdom to locations outside the EEA, Switzerland, and the United Kingdom (either directly or via onward transfer) that do not have adequate standards of data protection as determined by the European Commission or relevant Data Protection Legislation, Momentive relies upon:

 (a) the SCCs; and